doc4d/docs/docs/Desktop/sessions.md

 :::note

-When creating an OTP token in client/server environment, you need to execute the [OTP creation code](../API/SessionClass.md#createotp) **on the server** (the `Session` object is Null on a remote 4D).
-You can use for example the [`On Server Open Connection`](../commands/on-server-open-connection-database-method) database method.
+When creating an OTP token in client/server environment, you can execute the [OTP creation code](../API/SessionClass.md#createotp) from the server or from the client (on the server you can use for example the [`On Server Open Connection`](../commands/on-server-open-connection-database-method) database method).
+However, keep in mind that the web session `.storage` is always shared with the user session `.storage` **on the server** and privileges can only be set from the user session on the server.

 :::